 - In the bowl of an electric mixer, combine warm milk, warm water and yeast.
 Let stand until foamy, about 5-10 minutes.
 Whisk in eggs, sugar, ¼ cup melted butter and salt.
 Add flour, cheese and caramelized shallots.
 Using the paddle, beat at low speed until well combined, just about 1 minute.
 Cover and let rise in a warm place until doubled in size, about 1 hour.

 - Line 2 (9 inch) baking pans with cooking spray and parchment paper.

 - Turn out dough onto a lightly floured surface and knead 3-4 times to get the air bubbles out.
 Divide into 24 pieces and gently shape each into a ball.
 Place 12 balls in each prepared pan so that they are touching each other.
 Cover and let rise for about 30 minutes.
 Or, cover tightly and refrigerate overnight.
 When ready to bake, remove from refrigerator and let stand for 30 minutes.

 - Preheat oven to 375º.
-Brush rolls with remaining ¼ cup butter.
-Bake for about 27 minutes or until instant thermometer reads 190º.
+Brush rolls with melted butter.
+Bake for about 30 minutes until golden brown.
 Cover with foil ½ way through to prevent over browning.
 Remove from oven and brush with melted butter and sprinkle with sea salt.

 - If the yeast doesn’t get foamy, start again with fresh yeast and make sure the water is not too warm.

 - Make sure the melted butter is just warm and not hot or it will kill the yeast.

 - Use room temperature eggs.